Emergency Fund Guide: How to Build Financial Safety

 Answer: No. Your emergency fund and investment portfolio serve different purposes:

 Have BOTH.
+Think of emergency fund as insurance and investments as wealth building.
 Start emergency fund first, then invest the surplus.

 How to Accelerate Your Emergency Fund